 Take note that you must maintain Onyx status to not lose your miles.
 If you drop to Gold or Blue status your miles that are 5 years or older will expire at the end of the first quarter in the year after that you are no longer Onyx.
 So think of the credit card methods above as an extension of your miles to give you more time to redeem for the right award for you.
 Keep Onyx status and you have nothing to worry about.

 2. Get yourself the American Express AIR MILES Reserve Credit Card

-3. Redeem your expiring miles!see here on how to request your mileage expiry statement) This is the third and final way to keep them from expiring.
-No matter what if you don't use methods 1 or 2 you have to go this route or you'll lose those miles.
+As silly as it sounds, use up your miles that are set to expire (see here on how to request your mileage expiry statement) This is the third and final way to keep them from expiring.
+No matter what if you don’t use methods 1 or 2 you have to go this route or you’ll lose those miles.
 Will you get much value out your miles?
 Depends on what you redeem for and how many you need to use.
 Only have 100 miles expiring?
 Enter some of the AIR MILES Dream Sweepstakes.
-Have lots but can't find travel you want or need?
+Have lots but can’t find travel you want or need?
 Redeem for attractions, merchandise or whatever.
 Pundits will say never redeem for merchandise but if that is your only option then do it, otherwise you get nothing for those miles.
-I'd rather get a blender than a big fat zero.
+I’d rather get a blender than a big fat zero.
 Heck even grab stuff and then sell it on eBay or Kijiji.
 Get some cash back for those miles.
-Doesn't really matter just get something for them.
+Doesn’t really matter just get something for them.

 Related: The True Value in Reward Redemptions

 I also advise to start looking now at what rewards interest you and redeem before the Christmas break as I’m guessing this will be big news right after Christmas and the website and call in center will be inundated with people wanting to redeem before midnight on December 31st.